Gapless topological phases and symmetry-enriched quantum criticality: Outlook

 Related to finding more physical realizations of this phenomenon, is the question of what its practical use could be.
 The unique phenomenology of topologically non-trivial symmetry-enriched quantum criticality is that it allows for a localized topological edge modes which is apparently oblivious to long-range correlations in the bulk.
 Relatedly, it allows for quantum information to remain localized whilst the bulk is tuned through a quantum critical point.
 Such surprising stability of quantum information could conceivably prove to be useful.

-On the theoretical front, an obvious---and important---challenge is the complete classification of $G$-enriched CFTs.
+On the theoretical front, an obvious---and important---challenge is the complete classification of $G$-enriched CFTs for which we have given partial results in one spatial dimension.
 Such a task is vast, as it contains the classification of all CFTs as a subset.
 A more realistic question is thus: what is the classification for $G$-CFTs where the CFT is already known and understood in the absence of additional symmetries.
 In this work, we provided the answer for the Ising CFT.
-Despite making progress for the case of the symmetry-enriched $c=1$ CFT, its classification is still an open issue, as it is for all remaining CFTs.
+Despite making progress for the case of the symmetry-enriched $c=1$ CFT, its classification is still an open issue for general symmetry groups, as it is for all remaining CFTs.
 As a first step, it is conceivable that our classification for the Ising CFT can be extended to all minimal unitary models.
 Moreover, in our classification we presumed a unitary group $G$ for convenience, even though we have discussed anti-unitary examples.
 It would hence be useful to extend this to include the case of time-reversal symmetry, and perhaps even spatial or anomalous symmetries---which we have not touched upon.

-Lastly, let us stress that although our work discussed the one-dimensional setting, the concept of symmetry-enriched quantum criticality applies to any dimension.
-An exciting and open question is thus the extension of our invariants---and their corresponding unusual edge phenomena---to higher dimensions.
-In one dimension, an equally exciting question is whether our topological invariants can be efficiently detected in a tensor-network representation of the ground state, such as the multi-scale entanglement renormalization group ansatz (MERA) \cite{Vidal08}.
+An equally exciting question is whether our topological invariants can be efficiently detected in a tensor-network representation of the ground state, such as the multi-scale entanglement renormalization group ansatz (MERA) \cite{Vidal08}.